 Harold Wright Cruse was from Petersburg, Va., and was taken to New York by his father, who had divorced his mother.
-He was determined to be a writer, but he also developed a lifelong appreciation for the arts through an aunt who took him to Black vaudeville shows on the weekends.
+He was determined to be a writer but also developed a lifelong appreciation for the arts through an aunt who took him to Black vaudeville shows on the weekends.
 As a teenager, he did technical work at the YMCA Theater in Harlem.
-After service in the Army during World War II, he attended the George Washington Carver School.
-It was at this Harlem institution run by the poet Gwendolyn Bennett that he heard civil rights leader W.E.B.
+After serv in the Army during World War II, he attended the George Washington Carver School.
+At this Harlem institution run by the poet Gwendolyn Bennett, he heard civil rights leader a W.E.B.
 Du Bois lecture.
 He regarded the school as "the Communist Party's cultural base in Harlem."

 Neither did he feel the Harlem Renaissance was a success.
-It was integrationist in nature, he said, and did not meet his standards for addressing Black identity.
+He said it was integrationist in nature and did not meet his standards for addressing Black identity.
 Because of the book's notoriety, Cruse was invited to lecture at the University of Michigan in 1968.
-Within a decade, he had risen to full professor of history reportedly one of the first Blacks without a college degree to receive tenure at a major university.
+Within a decade, he had risen to full professor of history, reportedly one of the first Blacks without a college degree to receive tenure at a major university.
 In 1970, he helped found the university's Center for Afro-American and African Studies.
 He retired in the mid-1980s as professor emeritus of history and African American studies.